 The programme offers a structured and logical progression to learning with a firm link to your specialist area of practice within trauma and orthopaedics.
 Most graduates are employed in specialty training posts.
 This programme can support your career progression to consultant level.

-Applicants should have a recognised medical degree and be working within orthopaedics.
-International students must apply via the Medical Training Initiative and will be required to have IELTS level 6.5 or above.
+You should have a recognised medical degree and be working within orthopaedics.
+If you are an international student you must apply via the MTI and must have IELTS level 6.5 or above.